 Chewy ginger cookies dipped in white chocolate decorated with festive sprinkles is a delicious addition to your Christmas baking repertoire.

 Baking cookies is synonymous with Christmas.
 Ginger cookies even more so.
-These ginger cookies dipped in white chocolate is a Christmas regular for me.
+These ginger cookies dipped in white chocolate is a Christmas regular for me and makes such a great holiday cookie.
 I love their gingery chew and the white chocolate adds just the right amount of sweetness.
 I love decorating them with festive sprinkles for added flair but they are perfect as is.

-- Golden syrup: Golden syrup is another addition to my cookie recipe that adds to the chewiness of these cookies.
+- Golden syrup.
+Golden syrup is another addition to my cookie recipe that adds to the chewiness of these cookies.
 Golden syrup can be found in most supermarkets or online and is a great addition to your baking pantry.
-Add the golden syrup and egg to the butter and sugar mixture and mix well.
+If you can’t find golden syrup, honey or corn syrup are good alternatives.

-- Baking: Roll balls of the dough in between your hands then place on a parchment-lined cookie/baking sheet.
-Bake them for 10-15 minutes until they are golden brown and crisp on the edges.
-For crispy cookies, bake for an extra 5-10 minutes.
-Remove the cookies from the oven and allow to cool.
+- Bake the cookies: Roll small balls of the mixture in between your hands then place on parchment paper lined sheet pans or cookie sheets.
+Place the cookies in a preheated oven and bake for 10-15 minutes until the cookies are golden brown with crisp edges.
+Remove from the oven and allow to cool completely on wire racks.

-- White chocolate: Melt white chocolate then dip the cookies in, leaving half uncovered.
-Decorate with sprinkles and allow to set before serving.
+- Dip in chocolate: Melt white chocolate in a medium bowl set over a pan of barely-simmering water then dip the cookies in batches so that half is covered.
+Decorate with sprinkles (optional) then allow to set.

 Freezing and making ahead

 - Freezing: Cookie dough balls can be frozen on a parchment-lined sheet and then transferred to a freezer bag.
-Bake the cookies from frozen.
+Freeze the cookies for up to 3 months and bake from frozen.

 - Make ahead: Cookie dough can be refrigerated for up to a day in advance.
 Baked cookies will last for 3-5 days in an airtight container at room temperature.